shaista020/HMS-frontend/README.md

 # HMS Frontend (Hotel Management System)

 Frontend of a full-stack Hotel Management System built with **React.js**.
+The backend APIs are developed using **Python Django REST Framework** by Shaista Tabbasum.

 ---